austinclem1/buck-ecl-tool/README.md

   SAVE 0 hello_count # store value 0 at location of hello_count variable
 loop:
   COMPARE hello_count 5
-  IFGE # only execute the following command if the previous comparison was greater than or equal EXIT # finish executing commands, the game still continues PRINTCLEAR "hello!"
+  IFGE # only execute EXIT if the previous COMPARE was greater than or equal EXIT # finish executing commands, the game still continues PRINTCLEAR "hello!"
   CONTINUE # wait for player to press a button

-  ADD 1 hello_count hello_count # increment hello_count before looping
+  # increment hello_count before looping
+  ADD 1 hello_count hello_count
   GOTO loop
 ```
 The above script prints "hello!"
 5 times, waiting for the player to press a